daleao/sdv/Modules/Professions/README.md

 <ul>
 <font size="2">

 Allows harvesting iridium-quality crops, normally only possible with Deluxe Fertilizer.
-The chance is equivalent to half of the chance with Deluxe Fertilizer.
-This means that fertilizers are **not** obsolete.
+The chance is equivalent to half of that with Deluxe Fertilizer, which means that fertilizers are **by no means** obsolete.
 </font>
 </ul>
 </details>